PandaQuQ/RHUL_attendance_bot/README.md

 - **Virtual Environment**: Using a virtual environment is highly recommended to avoid conflicts with global packages.
 - **System Time**: If the system time is not synchronized with the NTP server, the script will prompt you to synchronize your system clock.
 - **Supported Platforms**: The script supports Windows, macOS, and Linux.

+> **🔐 Security Note - Login Session Duration**
+>
+> Due to the university's 2FA (Two-Factor Authentication) policy, a login session typically lasts about **one week**.
+> It is **strongly recommended** to regularly check the script status to prevent missed attendance.
+> You may need to manually re-login after the session expires.

 ## Configuration